 Our field team

 This expedition would not have been possible without the following team of botanists, guides and porters:

-Rivontsoa Andrimalala Rakotonasolo (PhD student, Kunming Institute of Botany and Royal Botanic Gardens, Kew), Maria Vorontsova (botanist, Royal Botanic Gardens, Kew), Vololotahina Razafindrahaja (senior botanist, Parc Tsimbazaza), Fabien Rahaingoson (botanist, Kew Madagascar Conservation Centre), Professor Tingshuang Yi (researcher, Kunming Institute of Botany), Zhang Ting (Seed Collecting Coordinator, Kunming Institute of Botany), Jingxia Liu (PhD student, Kunming Institute of Botany), Berkman and Samuel (guides), François Ndriamifaly (head porter), Jaosante Philippe, Jean Clebert, Naivo Arinosy, Ndremamody Cresente, Natapole Gusairé, Rambeloson Honorat, Be Stebi Ogusten, Jaomezara Lorme, Sofa, Belela, Bemozaka Farle, Ossel, Michael Maxbirae (porters), Jouelle (cook).
+Rivontsoa Andrimalala Rakotonasolo (PhD student, Kunming Institute of Botany and Royal Botanic Gardens, Kew), Bat Vorontsova (botanist, Royal Botanic Gardens, Kew), Vololotahina Razafindrahaja (senior botanist, Parc Tsimbazaza), Fabien Rahaingoson (botanist, Kew Madagascar Conservation Centre), Professor Tingshuang Yi (researcher, Kunming Institute of Botany), Zhang Ting (Seed Collecting Coordinator, Kunming Institute of Botany), Jingxia Liu (PhD student, Kunming Institute of Botany), Berkman and Samuel (guides), François Ndriamifaly (head porter), Jaosante Philippe, Jean Clebert, Naivo Arinosy, Ndremamody Cresente, Natapole Gusairé, Rambeloson Honorat, Be Stebi Ogusten, Jaomezara Lorme, Sofa, Belela, Bemozaka Farle, Ossel, Michael Maxbirae (porters), Jouelle (cook).

 Also thank you to: